awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 # CodePipeline Pipeline Structure Reference<a name="reference-pipeline-structure"></a>

 By default, any pipeline you successfully create in AWS CodePipeline has a valid structure\.
 However, if you manually create or edit a JSON file to create a pipeline or update a pipeline from the AWS CLI, you might inadvertently create a structure that is not valid\.
 The following reference can help you better understand the requirements for your pipeline structure and how to troubleshoot issues\.
-See the constraints in [Limits in AWS CodePipeline](limits.md), which apply to all pipelines\.
+See the constraints in [Quotas in AWS CodePipeline](limits.md), which apply to all pipelines\.

 **Topics**
 + [Valid Action Types and Providers in CodePipeline](#actions-valid-providers)